WHY CHOOSE US

 Bevelled or rounded glazed edge tiles usually imply you will not need corner trim.
-Tile the first wall and tile it all the way to the edge of the designated area.
+When tiling, start with the first wall and tile it all the way to the edge of the designated area.
 Repeat this process for the adjacent wall, allowing the tiles to overlap at the corners.
-Make sure to leave a space for grouting, too.
+Make sure to leave a gap for grouting purposes as well.

-Beginning in the corner of your 2 battens, scoop up and use some adhesive to the wall utilizing your notched trowel.
-We’re looking for good ridges here, as they mean an equivalent quantity of adhesive behind the tiles and a better possibility of them being directly.
+Beginning in the corner of your 2 battens, scoop up and use some adhesive to the wall utilising your notched trowel.
+Make sure to create ridges with the adhesive, as this ensures an even distribution of adhesive behind the tiles and increases the chances of them being aligned correctly.

-Use the first tile to the corner where it meets the battens.
-Align the edges of the tile with the battens and firmly press its centre strongly to the wall.
+Position the first tile at the corner where it meets the battens.
+Align the edges of the tile with the battens and firmly press its centre against the wall.
 Include the tiles above and beside it, making sure to leave a gap between them:

 Add tile spacers to these gaps and change the tiles where necessary.
 Push your spacers in securely to make for an even grout and simpler joints later on:

 Continue including tiles up until you’ve covered all the adhesive, then continue the procedure for the rest of the wall.
 As you progress, make sure to periodically clean off any excess adhesive from the tiles using a damp sponge.
 Once the adhesive dries, it becomes challenging to remove.